jlesieur0/Module_3_Challenge/README.md

 # Module 2 Challenge - Loan Qualifier App

-This loan qualifier app is designed to provide users an easy way to generate a list of loans and save that list as CSV file for permanent access.
-This will allow users to update their list daily as loan availability and requirements fluctuate.
-The purpose of this is to help users skip grueling phone calls with lending firms.
-The master list of available loans will be pulled each morning to ensure accurate and reliable qualifying loans lists.
+This bitcoin analysis sheet is meant to utilize large amounts of trading data to evaluate market trends and establish a benchmark for favorable profit margins.
+The focus of this document is trading arbitrage down to the exact minute each platform receives buy/sell orders.

 ---